logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 2. Select the source of the data you would like to produce in your reports, if it is not pre-filled

 Please note:

 * **PMHC**: is the standard Primary Mental Health Care flexible funding pool services
-* **hAPI**: is data that headspace head-office has upload from their internal hAPI client information management system
+* **hAPI**: is data that headspace head-office has uploaded from their internal hAPI client information management system

-2. Select the type of report you would like to produce
+3. Select the type of report you would like to produce
-3. If you are allowed to produce reports for more than one organisation you will be asked to select an organisation name
+4. If you are allowed to produce reports for more than one organisation you will be asked to select an organisation name
-4. Select the name of the organisation from the drop down list
+5. Select the name of the organisation from the drop down list
-5. Click the first calendar icon to select the start date and then the second calendar icon to select the end date
+6. Click the first calendar icon to select the start date and then the second calendar icon to select the end date
-6. If you click the **Include only records with Client Consent** tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
+7. If you click the **Include only records with Client Consent** tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
 (See `Episode — Client Consent to Anonymised Data <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#dfn-client-consent>`_ )
-7. Click the blue **Request** button
+8. Click the blue **Request** button
-8. Your report will be displayed on screen and can be downloaded as a CSV
+9. Your report will be displayed on screen and can be downloaded as a CSV

 Note: If you are not sure what data is displayed in a report, please click on the **Counting Rules Explained** link.